Private School Act

 Article 77

-Presidents, board members and supervisors of school legal persons meeting one of the following criteria shall be fined NT$100,000-500,000 if they fail to take corrective actions by a specified date.
-The fine may be assessed for more than once until corrective actions are taken.
+Presidents, board members and supervisors of school legal persons under any of the following circumstances shall be fined NT$100,000 to 500,000 if they fail to make improvements by a specified date.
+The fine may be assessed for more than once until improvements are made.

 1. Arguments take place between the president, board members and supervisors to the extent that it interferes with the school legal person or the school’s normal operation.